Back to news

 • Plugin System, community extensions

 We couldn't fully confirm that five-part breakdown or the exact "200+ tools" count against a primary source, so take the specifics as indicative.
-A few details to keep straight: OpenClaw runs primarily as a Node.js process, it stores memory as Markdown files on disk, and it's extended through a portable skill format (Milvus guide).
+A few details to keep straight: OpenClaw runs primarily as a Node.js process, it stores memory as Markdown files on disk, and it's extended through a portable skill format (Milvus guide (opens in a new tab)).

 The modular design is the real selling point.
 Don't like the default planner?
 Swap it.
 Need a custom tool?
 You can add one without much ceremony.
 (You'll see "20 lines of Python" quoted around the web; given OpenClaw is Node.js-based, treat that number as illustrative rather than literal.)